 ► Our rendering of new e-718

-Porsche isn't hanging around with its electrification strategy.
-While the world's attention is firmly upon the Taycan, Stuttgart's first full production electric vehicle (EV), its engineers are busily working on a more affordable battery-powered model.
+Porsche isn't hanging around with its electrification strategy and has been quietly looking to electrify its entire range, in time.
+While the world's attention is firmly upon the Taycan, Stuttgart's first full production electric vehicle (EV), its engineers are busily working on more affordable battery-powered models, even if they haven't yet been given the green light.

-The replacements for the entry-level 718 Boxster and Cayman twins will be all-electric, underlining how serious Zuffenhausen is about jumping onboard the electric battlebus.
+The replacements for the entry-level 718 Boxster and Cayman twins could be all-electric if the engineers can get the weight of the e-powertrain down, underlining how serious Zuffenhausen is about jumping onboard the electric battlebus.
 Our intel suggests the following specs:

 - Powertrain Twin electric motors, rear- or all-wheel drive